Palermo is the capital of Sicily, which is the largest island in the Mediterranean. It is rich in history, culture, and delicious cuisine.

 Now is the perfect time to visit Palermo.
 The number of tourists is growing every year, and with it, the city also changes constantly.

 Palermo's location also makes it ideal for day trips to the surrounding area.
-Beach resorts, such as Cefalù and Mondello, are within easy reach, as is the spectacular cathedral of Monreale.
+Beach resorts, such as Cefalù and Mondello, are within easy reach.
+Palermo is also famous for its Arab-Norman architecture, which includes such gems as Palatine Chapel and the spectacular Cathedral of Monreale.

 Palermo is also well connected to the west towards Trapani.
 (An hour and a half with a bus.)
 And it only takes a few hours to drive through the island to the eastern shore.
 And even less to the south to the temples of Agrigento.